georchestra/docker/README.md

 Beside georchestra/docker directory, you need to clone [georchestra/georchestra repo](https://github.com/georchestra/georchestra) first.

-Next, install maven to execute [main georchestra Makefile](https://github.com/georchestra/georchestra/blob/master/Makefile) on each modification (e.g console, security-proxy, whatever you change).
+Next, install maven to execute [main georchestra Makefile](https://github.com/georchestra/georchestra/blob/master/Makefile) on each modification (e.g console, gateway, whatever you change).

-For example, if you change some security-proxy code, use :
+For example, if you change some gateway code, use :

-`make docker-build-proxy`
+`make docker-build-gateway`

 ... to execute easily this maven command :